Add a target subscription

 Note: Records are not included in delta target exports if revisions involve changes to metadata only.
-For example, a record in which the gender is changed from M to F and then back again (effectively not changing the record) would result in changes to the record’s delta ID and modified date.
+For example, a record in which the HCP's first name is changed from Robert to Bob and then back to Robert again (effectively not changing the record) would result in changes to the record’s delta ID and modified date.
 This record would not be included in the export.
 This functionality compares the previously exported version of the record with the current exported version and only applies the second time a delta target subscription is run.

 Include Source Data view in export files - Choose if you want to export data lineage information for the selected data source.